rocket-pool/RPIPs/RPIPs/RPIP-53.md

 - Eligible claimers for Entry A and Entry B are both determined at the time of claiming.

-Note that if this is the scenario at the time of claiming Entry A, then only B can claim Entry A. However, the rewards will go to A and C. B itself won't earn anything and it will have to pay for gas, so this situation only works trustlessly when the owner of B also owns C.
+Note that if this is the scenario at the time of claiming Entry A, then only B can claim Entry A. Even though B has a primary withdrawal address set (to C), B will still receive the rewards upon claiming.
+The contract doesn't look at B's withdrawal addresses when it's claiming for A as A's RPL withdrawal address, because the contracts don't check whether or not B is a node during that process.
 This is the same with or without v10, but is included here for posterity.